astrorafael/ema/README.md

 Type `sudo service emad start` to start it
 Type `sudo update-rc.d emad defaults` to install it at boot time

+### EMA Server Configuation ###

+By default, file `/etc/ema/config` provdes the configuration options needed.
+This file is self explanatory.

+### Logging ###

+Log file is placed under `/var/log/emad.log`.
+Default log level is INFO.
+It generates very litte logging at this level File is rotated by a logrotate policy installed under `/etc/logrotate.d`.

 ### EMA command line utility ###

 **ema** is a command line utility that ends commands to the emad service.
+It only works in the same LAN, not through Internet.

 Commands implemented so far are:
 * roof relay force open